-- Implementing a transaction monitoring program
+- Implementing a transaction monitoring program; and

-- Enhanced customer due diligence program
+- Enhanced customer due diligence program.

 Transaction Monitoring Program:

-- Appropriate risk-based systems and controls to monitor the transactions of customers
+- Appropriate risk-based systems and controls to monitor the transactions of customers;

 - Capable of identifying complex, unusually large transactions and unusual patterns of transactions which have no apparent economic or visible lawful purpose.